orenevan/lytext_assigmnet/README.md

 Step-by-step instructions to install and configure the project.

-1. Clone the repository: `[repository https://github.com/orenevan/]`
+1. Clone the repository: `[repository https://github.com/orenevan/lytext_assigmnet]`
-2. Navigate to the project directory: `cd `
+2. Navigate to the project directory: `cd lytext_assigmnet`

 Environment lifecycle